AnuragVerma28nov/LIFE_NEXUS/README.md

 **One Platform.
 Many Causes.
 Infinite Impact.**

 LifeNexus is a unified web platform designed to empower users to make a meaningful difference in their communities.
-Whether it’s finding a blood donor in an emergency, participating in eco-awareness drives, or helping people recover lost items — LifeNexus connects people to causes that matter.
+Whether it’s finding a blood donor in an emergency, participating in eco-awareness drives, or helping people recover lost items — LifeNexus connects people to causes that matte

 ---